Updated on: 16 Jan 2020

 Purpose of Cash Advance Facility

-Cash advance facility is provided by the banks to meet the urgent cash needs of cardholder.
+Cash advance facility is provided by the banks to meet the urgent cash needs of the cardholder.
 But cardholder has to bear a heavy fee for fulfilling this purpose.

 Why Shouldn’t You Do Cash Advance Transaction (Fees & Charges on Cash Advance)